 The separation of compounds is based on the different strengths of interaction of the compounds with the stationary phase (“like-dissolves-like”-rule).
 The stronger the interaction is, the longer the compound interacts with the stationary phase, and the more time it takes to migrate through the column (=longer retention time).
 In the example above, compound X interacts stronger with the stationary phase, and therefore lacks behind compound O in its movement through the column.
 As a result, compound O has a much shorter retention time than compound X.

 Which factors influence the separation of the components?

 The boiling point of a compound is often related to its polarity (see also polarity chapter).
-The lower the boiling point is, the shorter retention time usually is because the compound will spent more time in the gas phase.
+The lower the boiling point is, the higher the vapor pressure of the compound and the shorter retention time usually is because the compound will spent more time in the gas phase.
 That is one of the main reasons why low boiling solvents (i.e., diethyl ether, dichloromethane) are used as solvents to dissolve the sample.
 The temperature of the column does not have to be above the boiling point because every compound has a non-zero vapor pressure at any given temperature, even solids.
-That is the reason why we can smell compounds like camphor (0.065 mmHg/25 oC), isoborneol (0.0035 mmHg/25 oC), naphthalene (0.084 mmHg/25 oC), etc. However, their vapor pressures are fairly low compared to liquids (i.e., water (24 mmHg/25 oC), ethyl acetate (95 mmHg/25 oC), diethyl ether (520 mmHg/25 oC)).
+That is the reason why we can smell compounds like camphor (0.065 mmHg/25 oC), isoborneol (0.0035 mmHg/25 oC), naphthalene (0.084 mmHg/25 oC), etc. However, their vapor pressures are low compared to liquids (i.e., water (24 mmHg/25 oC), ethyl acetate (95 mmHg/25 oC), diethyl ether (520 mmHg/25 oC)).